pemoreau/advent-of-code/README-2022.md

 Nice problem!

-I have use a list of disjoint intervals to represent empty space for a given horizontal line `y`
+I have used a list of disjoint intervals to represent empty space for a given horizontal line `y`

 Given `y`, each interval corresponds to `[s.x - r, s.x + r]` where `r` is the distance from the sensor to the line `y`

-To solve part 2, the intervals are merge into a unique one for each `y`.
+To solve part 2, the intervals are merged into a unique one for each `y`.
 When this results in more than a unique interval, a solution is found

-Use go routines to speed up the computation :-)
+Used go routines to speed up the computation :-)

 ## [Day 16: ](https://adventofcode.com/2022/day/16)